 Parent/Guardians are always welcome to participate in and/or visit the BeeKeepers program.
 However, special visitors (visitors other than parents or guardians) will require pre-approved permission form the Beekeepers Team Leader or Coordinator.

 Parents/Guardians will receive a monthly newsletter.
 The newsletter will keep families updated on important information, as well as provide recent news and a agenda for their school’s program for the month.
 Please take the time to read each important newsletter.

 Students attending BeeKeepers will follow the same policy set forth by his/her school with regards to bringing in toys/electronic items from home.
-We want to prevent any personal items form being lost, damaged, or stolen.
+We want to prevent any personal items from being lost, damaged, or stolen.
 The program provides a sufficient amount for necessary equipment and resources for the students to use.
 The program is not responsible for lost, damaged or stolen items.